-The Board has established the Audit Committee, composing of three independent non-executive Directors, namely Ms. Pang Xia, Mr. Deng Chunhua and Ms. Chen Nan, in compliance with the code provision of the Corporate Governance Code set out in Appendix 14 to the Listing Rules (the "CG Code").
+The Board has established the Audit Committee, composing of three independent non-executive Directors, namely Ms. Pang Xia, Mr. Deng Chunhua and Ms. Chen Nan, in compliance with the code provision of the Corporate Governance Code set out in Appendix 14 (now known as Appendix C1) to the Listing Rules (the "CG Code").
 Ms. Pang Xia is the chairlady of the Audit Committee and has professional qualifications and experience in accounting and financial management as stipulated in the Listing Rules.